haroldwo/abablog/content/post/crawler.md

 }
 ```

-In this one, we download the pictures which we got info of from the website.
+In this one, I download the pictures which I got info of from the website.
 ```
 func (c Crawler) handlePic() {
 	for _, link := range c.contents {